 22. Write in the Voice of Your Business

 Just because you’re writing a business blog post doesn’t mean you have to be stale, boring, and use business-speak all the time.
-Be conversational in your tone.
-Write the way you and your team talk with customers.
+Use a conversational tone.
+Show some personality.
+Write posts the same way you and your team talk with customers.
 Keep it friendly and professional.
-Readers will appreciate your ability to infuse brand personality into your blog content.
+Readers will appreciate your ability to infuse brand individuality into your blog content.

 23. Ask Questions